gov-cy/staging-govcy-design-system-docs/src/components/character_count.md

 ### Avoid narrow limits
 When using a character count, try to set the limit higher than most users will need.
 Find out what this is by doing user research and data analysis.

+### Order of elements inside the component
+Place the elements inside the component in the following order.
+1. Label
+2. Hint
+3. Error message
+4. Textarea
+5. Count message

 ### Error messages
 Make sure to follow the instructions for [error messages](../error_message) and [error summary](../error_summary) when validating user input.
 Error messages should be styled like this: